 22. What are the challenges of diagnosing a patient with CO poisoning?

 The only easy CO poisoning diagnosis is when the patient has a known history of CO poisoning.
-Otherwise, there are no specific clinical findings, and conventional pulse ox gives falsely normal readings.
+Otherwise, there are no specific clinical findings, and conventional pulse oximetry gives falsely normal readings.

-Blood CO-Hb concentration (used for diagnosis) and other tests include EKG, blood electrolytes, glucose, and etc.
+Blood CO-Hb concentration, EKG, blood electrolytes, and glucose.

 More serious poisoning.